What to expect from your newborn...

 ‘My baby vomits occasionally’

 Babies often swallow amniotic fluid and blood during the birthing process.
 This causes them to vomit occasionally in the first 24-48 hours after birth.
 The vomit may even be blood stained.
-This is either from blood swallowed during the brith process, or sometimes from cracked and bleeding nipples in the breastfeeding mom.
+This is either from blood swallowed during the birth process, or sometimes from cracked and bleeding nipples in the breastfeeding mom.
 When to worry?
-If the vomiting is persistent and severe and if your baby fails to pass the first stool within 24 hours of birth.
+If the vomiting is persistent and severe or dark green in colour and if your baby fails to pass the first stool within 24 hours of birth.

 ‘My baby has a skin rash’

 New borns develop many skin rashes that are harmless and resolve spontaneously without treatment.
 The most common is a rash with the terrible name, ‘Erythema toxicum’.
 This red skin rash can develop from the 2nd day and consists of red spots, often with a yellow pustule in the centre.
 It can be wide spread, occurring on the face, limbs, body and the diaper area.
 When to worry?
 If your baby is also lethargic, unable to feed or having a fever.

 ‘My baby seems to be passing blood in the urine’

 In the first few days/weeks of life, the urine of a baby often seems to be blood tinged.
 This is because of a mineral that is deposited in the urine and is normal.
 Babies may also pass urine very infrequently in the first week of life.
 Only after a week will the baby be having 6-8 wet nappies per day.